Yggdrasil Logo

 Brávellir

-Brávellir is the most notable plain in the territory of Svíthjod, which is surprisingly a very mountainous region.
+Brávellir is the most prominent plain in Svíthjod territory, which is surprisingly a very mountainous region.

-The forest of Barri is a small forest in Vanaheim known for being the place where Frey and Gerd were often seen together.
+Barri Forest is a small forest in Vanaheim known to be the place where Frey and Gerd used to be seen together.

 Rhine River